ziolai/ventura-modeling/README.md

 4. analysis of recorded measured acceleration;
 These models will be explained in more details in the following.

+## Section 5:/ Material Coefficients
+List here in Lame parameters and Poisson ratio for construction steel, various types of glass and rubber sealing.

-## Section 5:/ Point Mass Systems
+## Section 6:/ Point Mass Systems
 See [notebook](./jupyter-notebooks/point-mass-systems.ipynb).

 Requires extension to non-linear spring and damper models.

-## Section 6:/ Rigid Multi Body Models (no Deformations)
+## Section 7:/ Rigid Multi Body Models (no Deformations)
 See [notebook](./jupyter-notebooks/rigid-body-models.ipynb).

-## Section 7:/ Flexible Single Body Models (no Rigid Displacements)
+## Section 8:/ Flexible Single Body Models (no Rigid Displacements)

 See [notebook](./jupyter-notebooks/flexible-single-body.ipynb).

-## Section 8:/ Flexible Multi Body Models
+## Section 9:/ Flexible Multi Body Models
 ## (both Deformation and Rigid Body Displacements)
 See [notebook](./jupyter-notebooks/flexible-multi-body.ipynb).

-## Section 9:/ Analysis of Data of Measured Acceleration
+## Section 10:/ Analysis of Data of Measured Acceleration
 See [notebook](./jupyter-notebooks/data-analysis.ipynb).

 ## Ask Ventura